Aleridia/WeakPackages/packages/Dockerfile/README.md

 ### Custom rules
 So we need to write some custom rules to cover all the weaknesses.

 4. Remove apt-cache with apt-clean (warning)
-6. Don't use absolute path for COPY and ADD (warning)
 7. Don't use wildcard character in COPY (info)
 8. Use COPY instead of ADD (error)
 9. Use insecure URL (warning)